 On top of that, the store itself is an intermediary step that, for many users, may be an unnecessary obstacle.
 With PWAs, users can install the application the moment they find it on the web – without the need to go to the store first.
 This makes sense especially for e-commerce websites, where you want to offer the user a frictionless journey towards conversion.
 Because PWAs offer easy installation – they install in no time, so the users can immediately start using your app after visiting your website.

 Competing with other apps in the app store is almost impossible for new publishers, given that users either need to find your application among dozens (if not hundreds) of other similar apps which, on the face of it, differ only by the name and the icon.
 Reaching in the top 20 or so apps in a given app store category is no mean feat.

-Google worked with AliExpress to develop their progressive web app strategy and boost their mobile web presence.
+Google worked with AliExpress to develop its progressive web app strategy and boost its mobile web presence.
 With Progressive Web Apps, the Asian e-commerce giant reported a 104% conversion boost for new users against their traditional website and mobile apps.